-Each MCP is required to annually submit to ODM three CAHPS data certification letters, one that attests to the MCP's adherence to ODM's requirements for the CAHPS survey administration and data submission to NCQA, a second that attests to the MCP's adherence to ODM's requirements for the CAHPS data submission to The CAHPS Database, and a third that attests to the MCP's adherence to ODM's requirements for the CAHPS data submission to ODM's designee.
+Each MCP is required to annually submit to ODM three CAHPS data certification letters, one that attests to the MCP's adherence to ODM's requirements for the CAHPS survey administration and data submission to NCQA, a second that attests to the MCP's adherence to ODM's requirements for the CAHPS data submission to The CAHPS Database, and a third that attests to the MCP's adherence to ODM's requirements for the CAHPS data submission to ODM's requirements for the CAHPS data submission to ODM's requirements for the CAHPS data submission to ODM's designee.
 The MCP's CAHPS data certification letters must be submitted per the instructions and by the due dates provided in the ODM CAHPS Survey Administration and Data Submission Specifications.